-We have summarised some of the main ideas from the emerging evidence into 6 questions we think are central to answering the question: “what makes a happy company?”
+We have summarised some of the main ideas from the emerging evidence into 6 questions.
+We think these are are central to answering the question: “what makes a happy company?”

-- Is how people behave as important as what they do?
+5 Is how people behave as important as their role, title or achievements?

-Take some time to think through each of the questions and the implications to you and your organisation.
+So the question you’re probably trying to answer is: is this a happy company?
+If the answer is no, then what needs to be done?
+Take some time to think through each of the questions and the implications for you and your organisation.
 Everybody has a part to play in building a happy company, but managers more than others have the potential to make it happen, to make a difference.

 Perhaps for all of us then the place to start is with ourselves?
 For example in our article: The Value Of A Good Manager: People Leave Managers Not Companies we suggested some clear advice on becoming a manager people want to work for.

 What can a manager do?
-Creating a happy workplace is a noble and worthwhile idea in itself, but is happiness good for business?
-In our article: creating a happy workplace we take a look at how one business leader argues from his own experience of the impact of poor management why happiness makes business sense.
+Fostering well-being at work is a noble and worthwhile idea in itself, but is happiness good for business?
+In our article: creating a happy workplace we look at how one business leader argues from his own experience about the impact of poor management, and why happiness makes business sense.

 For more resources on this topic, take a look at our great-value guides.
 These include some excellent tools to help your personal development plan.
 The best-value approach is to buy our Workplace Well-being bundle, available from the store.